sandaru1/laravel-eloquent-model-attributes/README.md

 ## Known Issues

-1. When the attributes are inserted into the code editor, indentation fails.
-2. Only supports MySQL at the moment.
+1. Only supports MySQL at the moment.

 ## Release Notes

+### 0.0.4

+- Extracts the model name and converts it into the table name according to Laravel standards.
+This table name is used as a default in the user input.
+- Maintains proper code indentation while adding new code.

 ### 0.0.2